 Marketing for good is one of our favourite things to do.
-Whether you are a small charity without a marketing budget or a large team and you need some support to get started, or a national non-profit organisation looking to rejuvenate your rumble, we can help.
-We have over a decade of experience in charity marketing and communications.
+Whether you are a small charity without a marketing budget or a large team looking to rejuvenate your rumble, we can help...

-Accessible and inclusive communications are priorities for us and we believe they should be for all businesses.
+Accessible and inclusive communications are priorities at Never Forget Marketing and we believe they should be for all businesses.
 The Office for Disability Issues in the UK estimates there are over 11 million people with a long term illness, impairment or disability in Great Britain.
 Don't miss out on reaching as many people as possible just because of your font or imagery.

 We can help you align your brand to accessibility standards, from using plain English to creating alternative formats and ensuring you can make the business case for being inclusive.

-Just like elephants, we're pretty sociable.
-But more than that, at Never Forget Marketing we believe in the social model of disability.
+Just like elephants, we are pretty sociable.
+But more than that, we believe in the social model of disability.

 The social model of disability is a way of looking at what we can change in society to make things easier for people with a disability.